So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 Hence, it’s perfect timing.
 No groups, no crowds.

-The central tower that can be more or less comfortably climbed over wooden stairs opens at 6:40 a. m.
+The central tower which can be more or less comfortably climbed over wooden stairs opens at 6:40 a. m.

 I was in line at 6:25 – about twenty people before me, perfect timing.